 - While the soup is cooking, toast the pepitas in a medium skillet over medium-low heat, stirring frequently, until fragrant, golden and making little popping noises.
 You want them to be nice and toasty, but not burnt.
 Transfer pepitas to a bowl to cool.

-- Once the squash mixture is done cooking, stir in the coconut milk and maple syrup.
+- Once the pumpkin mixture is done cooking, stir in the coconut milk and maple syrup.
 Remove the soup from heat and let it cool slightly.
 You can use an emulsion blender to blend this soup in the pot.
 I prefer to use my stand blender, which yields the creamiest results—working in batches, transfer the contents pan to a blender (do not fill your blender past the maximum fill line!).
-Securely fasten the blender's lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
+Securely fasten the blender’s lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
 Transfer the puréed soup to a serving bowl and repeat with the remaining batches.

 - Taste and adjust if necessary (I thought the soup was just right as is, but you might want to add more coconut milk for extra creaminess/milder flavor, or maple syrup to make it a little sweeter).